Important Reasons why you Should Ceramic Coat Your Exhaust Headers and Turbo Parts

 High-temperature ceramic coating is often referred to as an exhaust coating, header coating or high heat coating..

 It does not use nanotechnology and is designed to bond on top of surfaces.
 High-temperature ceramic coatings are designed to prevent corrosion of items that are prone to high heat.
 In fact, they can withstand constant exposure to temperatures up to1000+ degrees c.

-When applied correctly, high-temperature coating will be 2 to 4 millimetres thick, with produce a hard finish that is resistant to chipping and rust – or corrosion.
+When applied correctly, high-temperature coating will produce a hard finish that is resistant to chipping and rust – or corrosion.
 Nanoceramic coatings are microscopic in thickness, and likewise, make the protected surface resistant to similar items.

 These types of ceramic coatings are also available in multiple colours, from flat black to bright red.
 You can opt for high-gloss or matte finishes, including satin metallic.